Univera Healthcare Updates on COVID-19 (Coronavirus)

 Attending providers should make individualized determinations regarding whether a test is medically appropriate for each patient based on a personally performed telehealth or face-to-face encounter with their patients, and in accordance with accepted medical standards and practice.
 Attending providers are responsible for monitoring medical appropriateness guidance issued by federal and state health authorities.
 The tests must be approved by the U.S. Food and Drug Administration (FDA) or must be the subject of an emergency use order request and the lab performing the testing must be appropriately certified.

 Testing that is ordered or performed solely for purposes of pandemic control or re-opening the economy, and not based on a determination by an attending provider that the test is medically appropriate for the diagnosis and treatment of an individual member, is not covered.
-This includes tests performed on an asymptomatic individual solely to assess health status as required by parties such as a government/public health agency, employer, common carrier, school, camp, or when ordered upon the request of a member solely to facilitate the member’s desire to self-assess COVID-19 immune status.
+This includes tests performed on an asymptomatic individual solely to assess health status as required by parties such as an employer, common carrier, school, camp, travel authority/advisory, nursing home (to visit a resident), government/public health agency or research/epidemiologic study, or when ordered upon the request of a member solely to facilitate the member’s desire to self-assess COVID-19 immune status.

 The following important information regarding antibody testing and antigen testing should be considered when determining the appropriateness of these tests.